Code-Institute-Submissions/raw-dessert-recipes/README.md

 - The Recipies for this website were copied from [Recipies](http://rawfoodrecipes.com/).

 ### Media
-- The photo used in this site was copied from [Background Photo]().
+- The video used in this site was copied from [Background Video](https://www.youtube.com/watch?v=1hQ6pJ6bPik).

 ### Acknowledgements
 - I received inspiration for this project from my interest in Health, [Materlize](https://materializecss.com/) and ongoing research online.
 I also used knowledge gained from the [Code Institute - Diploma in Software Development](https://www.codeinstitute.net/), [Stack Overflow](https://stackoverflow.com/) and [W3 Schools](https://www.w3schools.com/).